lipido/fronty.js/README.md

 See an example in [here](examples/todo-list.html).

 ## Technical details
 - One-way binding.
+Changes in models are reflected in HTML, but changes in HTML interactive elements are not reflected in models automatically.
 - Component-based.
-Each part of the DOM is managed by a component.
+Each part of the DOM is rendered by a component.
 Components are nestable.
 - No third-party libraries required.
 - Template engine agnostic.
 Tested with [Handlebars](http://handlebarsjs.com/).
-- Updates the DOM by Virtual DOM diff+patch (or "Reconciliation" as in [React](https://facebook.github.io/react/)).
+- Updates the DOM by diff+patch (similar to "Reconciliation" in [React](https://facebook.github.io/react/)).
 - Models are mutable and observed by components.
-Only components that observe a changing model are re-rendered, so you can control which part of the DOM is re-evaluated for changes.
+Only those ModelComponent objects that observe a changing model are re-rendered, so you can control which part of the DOM is re-evaluated for changes.